NestorPatricio/CS_and_DS_papers/README.md

 # Computer and Data Science Papers

-### Papers I found intersting about Computer Science and Mathematics, and related issues.
+#### Papers I found interesting about Computer Science and Mathematics, and related issues.

 ## Computer Science
 - **[Portability of C Programs and the UNIX System](papers/S_Johnson_D_Ritchie_Portability_of_C_Programs_and_the_UNIX_System.pdf)** S. C. Johnson, D. M. Ritchie.
 The Bell System Technical Journal, 1978.